unisonweb/unisonweb-org/src/data/docs/refactoring.md

   No conflicts or edits in progress.

 ```
 Notice there's nothing `todo`.
 The refactoring is complete.
-We could `merge .cooking2 .cooking` (this merges `.cooking2` into `.cooking) if we were happy with this change.
+We could `merge .cooking2 .cooking` (this merges `.cooking2` into `.cooking`) if we were happy with this change.

-This strategy of adding new parameters to functions is what might be called _locally type preserving_.

 ## Changing type signatures

-But maybe that's not what we want... maybe we really want to be forced to review all the places that used the old `pumpkinPie` and decide there what kind of pie crust to use.
+But maybe we really want to be forced to review all the places that used the old `pumpkinPie` and decide there what kind of pie crust to use.

 Let's delete that experiment (note: it's still in the history that Unison keeps and can be resurrected at any time):